 D.A.
 Rayner, RNVR.
 1943.

 From 17 November 1942 to 15 August 1945, Admiral Sir Max Horton was known by the Wind-in-the-Willows sounding acronym: CINCWA (sinkwa), Commander in Chief, Western Approaches — the largest operational command in the entire Royal Navy — over 121,000 men and women with over 300 escort ships.
 So why had Prime Minister Winston Churchill himself put Sir Max at the head of the most important command in the Royal Navy?
 Because CINCWA commanded all British forces contesting German U-Boats for control of the North Atlantic — the most critical battle of the war.
-And the British were losing.
+“It isn’t the most important battle of the war,” said First Sea Lord, Sir Dudley Pound.
+“It is the war.”

 Just a few days after he walked through the guarded steel door of the bunker, everyone throughout the command began to feel the dragon’s breath.
 Sir Max inspected, asked questions.
 Lots of questions.
 If you didn’t know the answer, you were out.
 Dockyard superintendents slow getting work done; supply officers who could not get organized; escort captains not aggressive enough; training officers who didn’t know enough?
 They were dismissed.
 All of them.
 Immediately.
 On the spot.
 This did not happen gradually.
 It happened in the first few months and kept on happening if anyone slacked off.

-World War II, 1942, Admiral Sir Max Horton looking at picture showing the submarine that he Commanded in World War One.
+World War II, 1942, Admiral Sir Max Horton looking at a picture showing the submarine that he commanded in World War One.
 (Photo by Popperfoto/Getty Images)

 If you commanded an escort ship, don’t tell Sir Max that a U-Boat got away from you because of some surprise maneuver.
 Sir Max knew everything about submarines — more than anyone in the Royal Navy and more than most in the German Navy.
 Max had begun his career in the Royal Navy in submarines, at a time when they were just curiosities.
-In 1914, the beginning of World War One, a young Max Horton had sunk the first war ship ever sent to the bottom by a submarine.
+In 1914, the beginning of World War One, a young Max Horton had sunk the first warship ever sent to the bottom by a submarine.
+In 1940 and 1941, Max Horton served as C-in-C Submarines for the Royal Navy, revitalizing this previously neglected arm of the service.

 Max Horton, (left) as commander of submarine HMS E-9 with Noel Laurence (right), commander of HMS E1 during service with British Submarine Flotilla in the Baltic during World War One.